 Logo

 For many years, The Benton Law Firm has been the law firm that victims of sexual harassment in Fort Worth contact when they need experienced and compassionate help.
 We have dedicated our careers to pursuing justice for innocent people who suffer from inappropriate and unwarranted sexual advances.
 Whether the offender is someone you know personally or professionally, we will fight for the compensation you deserve.
-If you have endured sexual harassment in the workplace, in public, or in a private setting, you do not have to accept the consequences and deal with the aftermath alone.
-We are experienced at helping people in a similar situation, and we are prepared to assist you through this challenging time.
+If you have endured sexual harassment in the workplace, public or private, you do not have to accept the consequences and deal with the aftermath alone.
+We are experienced at helping people in a similar situation.
+We are prepared to assist you through this challenging time.

 Our Fort Worth sexual harassment attorneys understand the sensitive nature of this type of behavior.
-Employers or colleagues especially may be accused of crossing personal boundaries and violating appropriate workplace procedures in an attempt to coerce sexual favors, and it can leave the victim feeling very uncomfortable or unsafe.
+Employers or colleagues may be accused of crossing personal boundaries and violating appropriate workplace procedures to coerce sexual favors.
+That can leave the victim feeling very uncomfortable or unsafe.
 Many times these unwanted sexual advances go unreported because the victim is concerned that reporting this bad behavior will jeopardize their reputation, employment, and career opportunities.
-We want to remind you that sexual harassment is a crime, in both criminal and civil law, and you may not be the only victim.
-By speaking with us about your situation, you can receive a free consultation, and your privacy will be protected.
+We want to remind you that sexual harassment is a crime in both criminal and civil law.
+You may not be the only victim.
+You can receive a free consultation by speaking with us about your situation, and your privacy will be protected.

 Our compassionate team of attorneys represents victims of sexual harassment across the Dallas-Fort Worth metroplex.
-If you or a family member has experienced unwelcome verbal or physical contact of a sexual nature from an authority figure that implied impending consequences for denying their advances, you may be able to obtain compensation for their misconduct.
+If you or a family member has experienced unwelcome verbal or physical contact of a sexual nature from an authority figure that implied impending consequences for denying their advances, call us.
+You may obtain compensation for their misconduct.
 Speak to a Fort Worth sexual harassment attorney at The Benton Law Firm by calling (817) 935-8000 or chat with us live through our website.

 Why You Need an Attorney

 If you have received sexual advancements that threaten the status of your employment, education, or living conditions, you may not know who to trust.
 When individuals abuse their position of power, it can psychologically distress victims to the point that they aren’t sure where to go for help.
 In a professional setting, there is an expectation of decency and respect.
 When private boundaries get crossed, you may feel forced to endure awkward and uneasy moments.
-That is wrong, and you do not have to figure out the solution by yourself.
-Finding a knowledgeable sexual harassment attorney can help you file a legal claim against the offender, and they may be able to secure financial compensation for your suffering.
+That is wrong; you do not have to find the solution yourself.
+Finding a knowledgeable sexual harassment attorney can help you file a legal claim against the offender.
+Your attorney may be able to secure financial compensation for your suffering.

 Why You Should Choose The Benton Law Firm

-When your personal boundaries are violated, and you feel uncomfortable going to work or engaging in your normal activities, The Benton Law Firm is a respected source for legal information that can help guide you through this difficult time.
-Our genuine approach to serving justice provides victims with the relief that they are in good hands, and we will fight hard to prevail on your behalf.
+When your boundaries are violated, and you feel uncomfortable going to work or engaging in your normal activities, The Benton Law Firm is a respected source of legal information that can help guide you through this difficult time.
+Our genuine approach to serving justice provides victims with the relief that they are in good hands.
+We will fight hard to prevail on your behalf.
 Employers and other persons in a position of power will use all of their resources to diminish your claim and attempt to retain their current position of dominance.
-It is critical that you work with an experienced personal injury law firm that understands the intricacies of this type of trial, and for many years The Benton Law Firm has brought sexual harassment cases to court and successfully reached a settlement for our clients.
+You must work with an experienced personal injury law firm that understands the intricacies of this type of trial, and for many years, The Benton Law Firm has brought sexual harassment cases to court and successfully reached a settlement for our clients.

 • Improper greetings or conversation